bnb-chain/bnb-chain.github.io/docs/BSCmainnet.md

 There are multiple ways to purchase BNB Tokens for use on the mainnet.
 Other than the official [BNB Extension Wallet](binance.md), BNB Smart Chain supports several popular wallets like [MetaMask](wallet/metamask.md) and [TrustWallet](wallet/trustwallet.md), to learn more about the supported wallets refer [here](Wallet.md).
 For a list of tutorials on how to use different supported wallets with BNB Smart Chain, refer [here](wallets/wallet-tutorial-overview).

 ## How to Access BSC
 There are multiple ways to access the BSC mainnet.
 One possible method is to join the mainnet as a [full node](validator/guideline-mainnet.md).
 You can also use the RPC endpoints specified [here](rpc.md) to connect to the mainnet.
+RPC endpoints may be used to interact with a node directly over HTTP or websockets.
+Using RPC, you may perform low-level operations like executing ABCI queries, viewing network/consensus state or broadcasting a transaction.
+RPC endpoints are also used with web wallets like [MetaMask](wallet/metamask.md) to connect to the BSC mainnet.

 ## How to Know BSC Ecosystem
-To get an overview of the ecosystem and working of BNB Smart Chain, refer [here](learn/intro.md).
-Refer to [here](learn/consensus.md), to learn about the working of the consensus engine of BSC.
-To learn about the governance mechanism of BSC, refer [here](learn/bsc-gov.md)
+To get an overview of the BNB Smart Chain, refer [here](learn/intro.md).
+To get a better understanding of the tools and ecosystem of the BSC, refer [here](learn/ecosystem).
+To learn about the working of the consensus engine of BSC, refer [here](learn/consensus.md).
+To learn about the governance mechanism of BSC, refer [here](learn/bsc-gov.md).
+To learn about the different projects currently deployed on BSC, refer [here](https://bnbproject.org/#/).
+To get an overview of the portfolio of BSC, refer [here](https://dappradar.com/rankings/protocol/binance-smart-chain).

 ## How to Build on BSC
-You can build deploy [smart contracts](remix.md), [NFTs](nft-metadata-standard.md), [BEP20 Tokens](BEP20.md), and (BEP20 Upgradable Contracts)(proxy.md) on the BNB Smart Chain.
+You can build deploy [smart contracts](remix.md), [NFTs](nft-metadata-standard.md), [BEP20 Tokens](BEP20.md), and [BEP20 Upgradable Contracts](proxy.md) on the BNB Smart Chain.

 ## BSC today
 To get an overview of what is the current state and the future developements that BSC's team is working refer [here](dev-outlook-2022.md).